ConveYour/conveyour-collection-stream/README.md

 - Fine-tuned export timeframes

 ## Use Cases
-- export raw data about lessons, campaigns, events
+- export raw data about lessons, campaigns, events, lesson transcripts
 - stream changes in almost real-time to other systems (advanced)

 ## Bad Use Cases